Main content

 When determining which setting product is right for you, consider your skin type.
 Dry or combination skin is often more receptive to hydrating setting spray, while oily skin may require a more absorbent makeup setting powder to help combat shine.
 You can also use the two together (setting powder, then spray) for even more staying power.

-Makeup setting spray is a water-based mist that extends the wear of your makeup.
+Makeup setting spray is a water-based mist that helps blend your makeup into your skin, ensuring a smooth, flawless-looking finish.
+Setting sprays also help to lock makeup in place, extending the longevity of your look.
 Depending on the type of formula chosen, some setting sprays work double duty to help mattify your skin, impart a glowy finish, or add an extra dose of moisture.
+These differ from finishing sprays, which are designed solely to help prevent smudging, fading, or transferring throughout the day.

 Types of Makeup Setting Spray

 Setting sprays can be categorized by both finish (dewy, matte, or radiant) and by feature (waterproofing, oil-controlling, etc.).
-There are many combinations of finishes and features, which means there is a multitude of setting sprays you can pick from.
-For example, you can have a dewy waterproof spray or a matte shine-reducing mist—and those are far from your only options.
-Which makeup setting spray is best ultimately depends on your desired result.
+There are many combinations of finishes and features, which means there are a multitude of setting sprays to choose from.
+For example, you can have a dewy waterproof setting spray or a matte shine-reducing mist—and those are far from your only options.
+Ultimately, which makeup setting spray is best depends on your desired result.

 Those who have shine-prone skin or are exposed to humid climates will fare best with mattifying setting sprays that can help control excess oil.
 Of course, some people also simply prefer a super matte look.
 If that’s you, a matte setting spray is a must.

 Try Marshmellow Matte Setting Spray, which is a perfect complement to our Marshmellow Smoothing Primer.
-This 10-in-1 marshmallow root extract spray mattifies, smooths, reduces shine, minimizes pores, and extends makeup wear by up to 16 hours.
+This 10-in-1 spray with marshmallow root extract mattifies, smooths, reduces shine, minimizes pores, and extends makeup wear by up to 16 hours.
 It also has an irresistible (but not overpowering) marshmallow scent.
-Sweet!

 Dewy Setting Spray